Your Workwear Supplier Should Ask You These Questions Before You Order (or you should ask yourself)

 For example, in a supermarket staff who work in the bakery department might wear a different coloured top to those who are in the vegetable department.

-Also, managers might want a different and more distinguished uniform.
-You may find that you need multiple uniforms in both genders at the end of your meeting or call with your supplier.
+Also, managers might want a different and more distinguished uniform to set themselves apart and add authority.
+You may find that you need multiple uniforms in both genders.
+Make sure you ask this of your supplier.

-Knowing the variations you need can help you make an informed decision.
+Knowing the variations you want can help you make an informed decision.

-A smart workwear supplier should ask this question to find the best solution for your company’s unique circumstances.
+A smart uniform supplier should ask this question to find the best solution for your company’s unique circumstances.

-You might reorder with the supplier because business is growing or a high turnover of staff in your field.
-Also, staff might go through uniform items because of the stress they clothing under or you might want new looks depending on the season.
+You might reorder with the supplier because business is growing or because of a high turnover of staff in your field.
+Also, staff might go through uniform items because of the stress their clothing is under or you might want new looks depending on the season.

 Once your supplier has walked you through the process, they should ask you if they can assist with anything else.